gbowne1/codestream/CONTRIBUTING.md

 screenshots of working changes.
 This helps with reviewers knowing what to expect with your changes and contributions.

+If you manage to contribute a minimum of 3 accepted and merged PRs, you can request to be a contributor/maintainer/collsborator.

 ## Style

 An official style guide is yet to be released.
 There is also no existing figma or layout.